Frequently Asked Questions

 Is my machine even worth repairing?

 Usually, yes.
-It’s rare for the repair estimate to come even close to the cost of replacing the machine with a comparable model (check current prices here).
+It’s rare for the repair estimate to come even close to the cost of replacing the machine with a comparable model.
 Most machines that we see just need a good professional overhaul, and then they’re ready to provide many more years of service.
-The exception is entry-level models that cost $50-150 new; these machines often only last a few years and the cost to replace any parts on them is usually close to, if not more than the replacement cost.
+The exception is entry-level models that cost $50-150 new; these machines often last only a few years and the cost to replace any parts on them is usually close to, if not more than the replacement cost.

 What if my machine isn’t worth repairing?